GPs say patients rejected Covid-19 tests over fears of impact on Christmas plans

 Nphet told of people with symptoms who were unwilling to be tested

-Christmas shoppers on Grafton Street last month on the first Saturday following the re-opening after the second lockdown.
-Photograph: Dara Mac Dónaill

-Family doctors warned the National Public Health Emergency Team (Nphet) in December that symptomatic people were rejecting tests for Covid-19 out of fears they could interfere with their Christmas plans.
+Family doctors warned the National Public Health Emergency Team (Nphet) in December that symptomatic people were rejecting tests for coronavirus out of fears they could interfere with their Christmas plans.

 The meeting notes show the ICGP “warned this may indicate that a number of cases were going undetected”, and that Nphet “noted its concern at this prospect”.